LevSelector.com New York

 Six small problems is better than one big home - top of the page -

-When I was a student (in Moscow, Russia, 1975), we were sent to suburbs to collect vegetables (carrots).
+When I was a student (in Moscow, USSR, 1975), we were sent to the suburbs to collect vegetables (carrots).
 The task was simple.
 We were separated in pairs, and each pair had a ~120 meters long row of carrots to collect in 1 day.
-There was 6 pairs starting side-by-side like runners at a sport competition.
-Although we were crawling on our knees, not running.
-At the end of the day nobody finished their norm.
-In fact, most pairs haven't even finished 50%.

 This continued for several days, until our manager (who was a 1st year post-graduate student) made something very simple and very magical.
-Instead of having us compete side by side along 120 meter rows - he gave each pair a set of 6 rows 20 meter each.
-So now each pair had the same amount of work - but it was structured as a square divided into 6 short rows.
-Here is the day norm before and after this restructuring:
+Instead of having us compete side by side along 120 meter rows, he gave each pair a set of 6 rows 20 meter each.

 Before: